 Performance toolkit

-I’ve been working a lot on web performance lately and was asked to give a talk about it.
-I was highly inspired by Paul Lewis and decided to talk about how to improve your user perception, how to speed up your animations, how to boost your loading time and finally, how to test your results.
+I've been working a lot on web performance lately and was asked to give a talk about it.
+I was heavily inspired by Paul Lewis and decided to talk about how to improve user perception, speed up your animations, boost loading time, and finally, test your results.

 This post is a transcript of the slides of the talk.

-There are heaps of reasons you should be concerned about your application performance.
-In addition to being secure and fast, users want your app to be fast.
-Here are some interesting data:
+There are heaps of reasons to care about your application's performance.
+Users expect your app to be secure and fast.
+Here are some interesting numbers:

-Even though most of our computers are now powerful, we should not forget to think about optimization.
+Even though most of our computers are now powerful, we shouldn't forget about optimization.

-Our goal will be to make our app more reactive and responsive to user’s actions in order to improve his experience.
-We’ll see during this article that it’s all about the user and its perception.
+Our goal is to make our app more reactive and responsive to user actions so the experience feels better.
+We'll see throughout this article that performance is all about the user and their perception.

 Understanding user perception

-Before speeding up our applications, we need to define what is “slow”.
-We often hear people saying that their feeling about the experience is slow, but it actually depends on the context.
+Before speeding up our applications, we need to define what "slow" means.
+We often hear people say an experience feels slow, but it really depends on the context.

-10ms is nothing when browsing an eCommerce website, we wouldn’t feel any sort of disturbance.
-However, when it comes to a video game, 10ms is huge and should be avoided.
+10ms is nothing when browsing an e-commerce website; we wouldn't feel any disturbance.
+But in a video game, 10ms is huge and should be avoided.

 The real question is, therefore: what does the user feel?

-Studies found out several user reactions according to the delay of an action.
+Studies have identified several user reactions depending on the delay of an action.

-Google introduced a new concept that considers these results in order to get the most of the user perception.
+Google introduced a concept that takes these results into account to get the most out of user perception.

 Introducing RAIL

 RAIL stands for Response, Animation, Idle, Load.
-It’s a concept that sums up the actions that we should run during a very precise time.
+It's a concept that sums up the actions that we should run within strict time budgets.

-• Idle (50ms), to work on the background so the next user interaction is responsive.
+- Idle (50ms), to work in the background so the next user interaction is responsive.

-This theory simply sets up what we need to reach.
-But how to achieve these goals?
+This theory simply sets the goals.
+But how do we achieve them?

 Speed up your animations

-Devices today refresh their screen 60 times a second (60Hz).
-Every time a motion (animations, transitions or scrolling) appears, the browser should match the refresh rate by putting up a new frame.
-We, therefore, need to reach 60 frames per second.
+Devices today refresh their screens 60 times per second (60Hz).
+Every time motion appears, such as animations, transitions, or scrolling, the browser should match the refresh rate by producing a new frame.
+We therefore need to reach 60 frames per second.

-Each of these frames has a budget of approximately 16ms (1 second / 60 frames = 16.66ms).
-If our motion is computed in more than 16ms, we fail to reach this budget and call this phenomenon a jank.
-This stuttering means that our app isn’t keeping up with the refresh rate and will negatively impact our user’s experience.
+Each frame has a budget of approximately 16ms (1 second / 60 frames = 16.66ms).
+If our motion takes more than 16ms to compute, we miss this budget and create jank.
+This stuttering means our app isn't keeping up with the refresh rate and negatively impacts the user experience.

 In order to reach this goal, we'll first need to understand how the browser paints pixels.